 By J. Kirk Wiebe (Reprinted with permission from whistlewatch.org, the Brown Center for Public Policy)

 After pondering this question for a number of years, I’ve come to the unavoidable conclusion that we no longer have a society that has been rooted deeply in principles of conscience and morality.
 Consider the following.
 Back in 1940, only 20 percent of college students admitted to cheating during their academic careers.
 Today, that number has increased to a range of 75%-98%.
-(Source: education-portal.com ).
+(Source: study.com ).
 74% of high school students admitted to cheating on an exam at some point during the past year to get ahead (Source:josephsoninstitute.org).

 The corollary to these troublesome facts is that cheating is not limited to students anymore.
 It is pervasive throughout all levels of society.
 As a society, we have become overly tolerant of deviance and extremely reticent to judge when in fact without judgment in matters of what is right and what is wrong, choices cannot be made effectively.
 Choices that might cost a company a significant percentage of profit, or choices that might cost lives where, for example, the cheating involves plant safety measures, the testing of a new vaccine, or Dept. of Defense programs affecting the security of the United States.